synthels/daphne-x86_64/README.md

 $ export PATH="$PATH:$BREW_HOME"
 ```

-If there are no errors and everything went well, you should now have a multiboot compliant binary called `kernel.bin` in the `build` directory.
+If there are no errors and everything went well, you should now have a stivale2 compliant binary called `kernel.bin` in the `build` directory.
 Congratulations!
 (If by any chance it didn't go quite that well and instead gcc gave you a bunch of errors, then fix them!
 It's not my fault you can't write C!)

 ### Building for x64